ajfisher/datatium/slides.md

 Responsive design is still all about my device, not about me and what I want.
-We spend more time reacting to whether I have a mobile and what orientation I'm holding it or what fancy new framework is in fashion this month that I can use to build it than we do thinking about the service the web application is delivering to me and the context I'm in when I'm using it.
+We spend more time reacting to whether I have a mobile and what orientation I'm holding it or what fancy new framework is in fashion this month than we do thinking about the service the web application is delivering to me and the context I'm in when I'm using it.

 ---